tymyrddin/blue/source/docs/home/proactive/password-manager.md

 # Password managers: Your digital vault for all those keys you keep losing

 Because your brain is for remembering birthdays, not 87 different variations of "Fluffy123!".
-A password manager is like that ultra-organized friend who actually knows where they left their keys.
+A password manager is like that ultra-organised friend who actually knows where they left their keys.

 ## What it fixes